 Now her website’s aim is to strip away negative stereotypes and stigmas associated with the expression of sexuality, particularly when it comes to older couples or those struggling with illness or a disability – with sex toys on offer as well as first-person blogs and expert advice.

 “There’s a common belief that once you’re over 50 and hit menopause (or man-o-pause) that your sexuality becomes redundant.
 Another common misconception is that people with a disability do not desire sex.
 That is entirely untrue,” she insisted.

 “My mission has become to create a brand experience completely unlike the stereotypes of the sex industry.
 I do not want my customers to be hit in the face with neon colours, plastic genitalia or phallic devices as soon as they enter my store.”

 Susan is now urging people in a long-term relationship who have managed to get over the hump to revive their sex life, or any couples struggling with health concerns or illnesses and disabilities, to get in touch.
-Finally, if you’d be interested in modelling for her site, just visit her website The Spicy Boudoir here for more information and contact details.
+Finally, the Spicy Boudoir is a vendor in the Starts at 60 Marketplace.
+Visit their store.